archtemis/archtemis/docs/applications.rst

 To stream media I use `Rygel <https://wiki.archlinux.org/title/Rygel>`_ which is compatible with UPnP/DNLA.
 Any user can start ``rygel`` to share content from the home directory, it will scan the folders `Pictures`, `Videos` and `Music` by default.

 If you run ``rygel`` behind a firewall, ensure that your firewall allows connections from your clients on the listening port.
-By default, whenever you start ``rygel``, the default configuration assignis a port dynamically which may change from one session to another if the ``/etc/rygel.conf`` sets ``port=0``.
+By default, whenever you start ``rygel``, the default configuration assigns a port dynamically which may change from one session to another if the ``/etc/rygel.conf`` sets ``port=0``.
 Therefore, I recommend that the user starts ``rygel`` using always the same port, let's assume for example ``50000``.
 To choose a port which is available, you can run the following command:

 ::